Currently — Social Science faculty at Salem State University

 Belonging and Inclusion

-I was teaching at a university in the suburbs of New York with extensive green space surrounding the campus, but there were few places to sit and no signage to guide users.
+I was teaching at a university in the suburbs of New York, SUNY Old Westbury, with extensive green space surrounding the campus, but there were few places to sit and no signage to guide visitors.

 Design Choices